Affinity and Anti-Affinity for VM Placement

 {"podAffinity":{"requiredDuringSchedulingIgnoredDuringExecution":[{"labelSelector":{"matchExpressions":[{"key":"app","operator":"In","values":["fedora"]}]},"topologyKey":"kubernetes.io/hostname"}]}}

-15. See where the pod-affinity-vm and node-affinity-vm are running by looking at OpenShift Console or check on the OpenShift Command line.
+14. Check where the pod-affinity-vm and node-affinity-vm are running by looking at OpenShift Console or using the OpenShift CLI.

-20. You will now see the the pod-affinity-vm is now running the same location as the node-affinity-vm because of the pod affinity rule.
+18. You will now see the pod-affinity-vm running on the same node node-affinity-vm because of the pod affinity rule.

 Pod Anti-Affinity

-Pod Anti-affinity is a crucial feature for achieving High Availability (HA) in virtualized environments.
-It functions by instructing the scheduler to prevent the co-location of VM Pods on the same node if they possess a specific label.
+Pod Anti-Affinity is a crucial feature in achieving cross-cluster High Availability (HA) for your workloads.
+It work by instructing the scheduler to prevent the co-location of related VMs on the same node.

-The primary benefit of this rule is to enhance application resilience.
-For instance, by ensuring that VM Pods belonging to the same service (such as a database cluster) are distributed across different nodes, a failure in a single node will not cause an outage for the entire service.
+The primary benefit is to enhance application resilience.
+It ensues that VMs belonging to the same service (such as a database cluster) are distributed across different nodes.
+The failure of a single node will not cause an outage for the entire service.

-This lab will guide you through setting up and demonstrating the functionality of Pod Anti-Affinity.
+This lab will demonstrate the setup and usage of Pod Anti-Affinity.

 Instructions